Astrashh/TerraConfigurationNotes/pages/Biome Provider.md

 - A biome provider is a configuration that determines how / where biomes get placed in the world.
-- Each config pack has a singular main biome provider which is defined under the `biomes` [[config key]] like so:
+- Each config pack has a singular main biome provider which is defined under the `biomes` [[config parameter]] like so:
   ```yaml
   id: MY_CONFIG_PACK